-The 12 Greatest Spy Movies You Should Watch Again
+The 12 Best Spy Movies You Should Watch Again

 Settle in for a deep dive into exhilarating, dangerous, and occasionally glamorous spy movies!

-A handsome blond movie star (Robert Redford) who has to rescue another handsome blonde movie star (Brad Pitt) in one of the best spy movies: a thriller about CIA operatives and their dangerous adventures.
+A handsome blond movie star (Robert Redford) has to rescue another handsome blond movie star (Brad Pitt) in one of the best spy movies: a thriller about CIA operatives and their dangerous adventures.
 Redford recruited Pitt back in the day, and now the younger man finds himself in a world of hurt in a Chinese prison—since he was captured during a non-official op for his girlfriend, the CIA plans to leave him there.
 Redford to the rescue!
 But it’s going to take some spy games to set Pitt free.
 Hold on to your seats!
 Find out the best movies about friendship to watch with your BFF.

 No Way Out

 Navy Lt.
 Tom Farrell (Kevin Costner) plays a game of cat and mouse with Defense Secretary David Brice (Gene Hackman) in this thriller about corruption and secrets.
 They both fall for Susan Atwell, played by Sean Young, and when Brice accidentally kills her, he tries to pin it on her secret lover—Farrell, who is actually a double agent spying on Atwell!
 Even the best spy movies can be improved with a love triangle.
 This suspenseful drama is filled with government intrigue and surprise as the two men try to bring each other down.
 These are the most suspenseful movies with twist endings.

 The Bourne Identity

-Spy movies don’t get much better than this classic.
+Even the best spy movies don’t get much better than this classic.
 While Matt Damon’s career took off with Good Will Hunting, his role as Jason Bourne shot him to action star status.
 In this thriller, Bourne, a secret agent with amnesia, doesn’t remember how he ended up drifting in the ocean with a gunshot wound.
 But what he does know is how to memorize license plates, do ninja moves, and race a car through crowded city streets.
-Franka Potente joins Bourne in this thriller about figuring out who the bad guys are and what they want, while you search for your own identity.
+Franka Potente joins Bourne in this thriller about figuring out who the bad guys are and what they want while searching for your own identity.

 The Spy Who Loved Me

 Carly Simon sings the theme song, “Nobody Does It Better,” for this 007 movie starring Roger Moore as the infamous secret British agent.
 The plot is all about preventing the nuclear destruction of New York City and Moscow.
 The evil villain wants to destroy the world and start over in an Atlantis-type submerged city, but Bond puts a stop to that plan, with a little help from Barbara Bach as a KGB agent who has the same goal.
 They end up kissing by the end, of course.
 The flick also features Richard Kiel as “Jaws,” the silver-toothed thug who is after Bond; the star-studded cast makes this film one of the best spy movies of the 1970s.
 These are the scariest movies of all time.

 From Russia With Love

 On a list of the best spy movies, it’s no surprise that James Bond makes multiple appearances.
 This film stars Sean Connery as 007.
 It’s always complicated when you’re international spy agent James Bond.
 The villains are mad that Bond killed Dr. No in the previous film, so they’re determined to take him down.
 Bond’s got a collection of spies tailing him, and a few of them are beautiful women, of course.
 Look out for his briefcase filled with spy accessories and booby traps as he caravans across the globe outwitting the baddies.
 These are the greatest thriller books of 2019.

-Arnold Schwarzenegger is at his campy best in this action comedy where he plays Henry Tasker, a regular family man who is actually a secret black ops agent.
+Arnold Schwarzenegger is at his campy best in this action-comedy where he plays Henry Tasker, a regular family man who is actually a secret black ops agent.
 Things get stressful when his wife Helen (Jamie Lee Curtis) figures out what’s really going on.
 But then she too gets embroiled in the spy games, getting kidnapped.
 Don’t be too worried about her though because, as you’ll see by the end of the film, it wouldn’t be one of the best spy movies if Jamie Lee Curtis didn’t make it out alive.

 Bridge of Spies

 In this acclaimed Steven Spielberg drama, Tom Hanks plays James Donovan, a lawyer in charge of a tense prisoner exchange with the Soviet Union.
 The U.S. needs to retrieve a pilot shot down on a spy mission, in addition to a grad student in Germany.
 The trade will be for Rudolf Abel, a KGB spy played by Mark Rylance.
 (He won the Best Supporting Actor Oscar for his impressive performance.)
-Filled with edge-of-your-seat suspense and amazing performances, this is a first-rate spy thriller based on true events.
-These are the most iconic films shot in every state.
+Filled with edge-of-your-seat suspense and amazing performances, this is one of the best spy movies based on true events.
+These are the most iconic films set in every state.

 Mr. & Mrs. Smith

-What could make spy movies even better?
+What could make some of the best spy movies even better?
 Spy movies starring kids.
 Dynamic visuals and an artsy sensibility make this action film a favorite for kids that can entertain parents too.
-Antonio Banderas plays Gregorio Cortez, a dad of a spy family, Carla Gugino’s the mom, Ingrid, and they’re up against a legion of bad guys in a crazy castle.
+Antonio Banderas plays Gregorio Cortez, the dad of a spy family.
+Carla Gugino’s the mom, Ingrid, and they’re up against a legion of bad guys in a crazy castle.
 When a bunch of thumb-headed robots (yep, you read that right!) come for the kids, they escape in a submarine and figure out they need to save their parents.
 Good thing they’re total naturals when it comes to spy craft.
-These are the 100 funniest movies of all time.
+Check out more funny family movies that kids and parents will all enjoy.

 Gene Hackman gives an amazing performance that channels paranoia and obsession in Francis Ford Coppola’s ode to surveillance techniques.
 The camera itself acts like a spy-cam in this movie about Harry Caul, a private investigator who’s an expert at bugging people.
-He’s so good at it, that he’s terrified someone is listening in on him.
+He’s so good at it that he’s terrified someone is listening in on him.
 During the haunting ending, he tears his apartment apart looking for the bug.
 You’ll love this artsy classic that premiered just after the Watergate scandal and seemed to offer insight into surveillance, spying, and corruption.
 The best spy movies are the ones you want to watch again and again—keep these films in mind for your next movie night.
 And if you prefer your spy thrillers on the page, check out the best thriller books to read right now.